 The inflorescence is composed of mostly single flowers at the tops of many short terminal stems, and also rising from the upper leaf axils.
 Flowers are sometimes in a small cluster.

 Seeds: The sepals remain, (along with the remains of the brown twisted petals) turning brown as the seed pod develops into an ovoid 5-celled capsule which contains several hundred small oblong brown seeds.
-Seeds require 60 days of cold stratification and then light for germination.
+Seeds require 60 days of cold stratification and then light for germination, so they should be surface sown.

 Habitat: Great St. Johnswort grows from a rhizomatous root system, preferring full sun and wet-mesic to mesic moisture conditions.
 It tolerates some shade and will adapt to most soil types.
 Bumblebees are the primary pollinators.
-If forms clumps from the rhizomes rather than spreading colonies.
+If forms clumps from the rhizomes rather than spreading colonies, and also re-seeds readily.

 The common name of 'St. Johnswort' is a European reference to St. John's Day, a church feast date on June 24th when the plant would usually be in flower; the 'wort' portion referring to the plants healing properties.
 These properties refer to the European species Hypericum perforatum which was brought to the New World and now widely spread.
 The eve of St. John's Day (San Giovanni in Italy), midsummer eve, June 23rd, is considered a night for spirits and witches.
 It is several days after the actual Summer solstice date but is a remnant of the old Julian calendar.